stat133-sp19/hw-stat133-cameronostroot/workout01/data/data-dictionary.md

 - shot_type: indicates whether a shot is a 2-point field goal, or a 3-point field goal.

-- shot_distance: distance to the basket (measured in feet). x and y refer to the court coordinates (measured in inches) where a shot occurred .
+- shot_distance: distance to the basket (measured in feet).

+- x and y: court coordinates (measured in inches) where a shot occurred .